RN vs. BSN: What’s the Difference?

 |

-What is a BSN in nursing, and how does it compare to an RN?
 If you’re just entering the medical field or you’ve just started to learn about nursing education, you’ve probably noticed that medicine is full of acronyms and initialisms.
-RN, BSN, ADN, LPN — each of these is a different nursing qualification or degree.
-Depending on your unique needs, you might want to pursue one over the others.
+RN, BSN, ADN, LPN — each of these is a different nursing credential or degree.
+Curious about the difference between RN vs. BSN nursing qualifications?
+You’ve come to the right place.

-First let’s break down some of the most common acronyms in nursing:
+First, let’s break down two of the most common acronyms in nursing:

-While ADN degrees teach the basics of nursing care, the additional coursework in a BSN degree expands on this knowledge base.
+While an ADN degree teaches the basics of nursing care, the additional coursework in a BSN degree expands on this knowledge base.
 For example, nurses with a BSN usually take these courses as well as the classes that ADN-prepared nurses take:

 - Global and population health